driquet/website/content/posts/throttling-semaphore/index.md

 ### Worker pool

-The initial scenario we'll explore into is quite common: you're faced with a collection of N tasks that need processing.
+The initial scenario we'll explore is quite common: you're faced with a collection of N tasks that need processing.
 Rather than handling them sequentially, you aim to process them concurrently, allowing at most M tasks to run simultaneously.
 Also, note that by using this semaphore-based mechanism, we avoid traditional worker pool implementation with idling goroutines.